Shehabov/Satellite-Alert-System/README.md

 # Satellite Alert System
+## Turkish National Satellite Tracking & Monitoring Platform

 Welcome to the Satellite Alert System repository!
-This project provides a real-time satellite tracking system with features to visualize satellite orbits and generate pass tables.
-Below is an in-depth guide on how to use, deploy, and set up the system.
+This webapp provides a real-time Turkish National Satellite Tracking & Monitoring Platform with features to visualize satellite orbits and generate pass tables.
+Following is an in-depth guide on how to use, deploy, and set up the system.
+The webapp is hosted at ### https://shehabov.github.io/Satellite-Alert-System/

 ## File Structure